redis/redis-doc/topics/virtual-memory.md

 Redis process while creating a very big file at once.

-For a list of file systems supporting spare files, [check this check this Wikipedia pkage comparing different files systems][wikifs].
+For a list of file systems supporting spare files, [check this check this Wikipedia page comparing different files systems][wikifs].

 [wikifs]: http://en.wikipedia.org/wiki/Comparison_of_file_systems